k1yrix/soberdocs.github.io/md/common-issues.md

 ## It says Roblox is out of date (Error 280), but Sober isn't updating!
 It means that the Roblox build Sober is in has reached it's end of the lifespan.
 If you are reading this, and Sober hasn't been updated, please wait until they do.
 Otherwise, you will have to run `flatpak update`.

-> This is actually an uncommon issue, since it only happens once every approximate month, but this is just here in case it happens.
+> This is actually an uncommon issue, since it only happens once every approximate month if Sober is left without an update to a newer Roblox build, but this is just here in case it happens.
 > Sober uses a fixed-point release system, which means only one Roblox build is supported at a time per Sober update and there are no automatic updates to the next build.
 Manually attempting to update Roblox will not work since it requires a specific build version in order to install.

 ---